 The best way to familiarize yourself with college is to spend time on campuses, and that’s exactly what you’ll do as part of College Success.
 You’ll also get a chance to learn how to take advantage of the rich extracurricular opportunities, such as speakers, conferences, and the arts, in the Boston area, learning how to engage successfully, make friends, knowing you've got support back at Perkins, to make it all work!

-The College Success @ Perkins curriculum includes a full range of classes taught by our experts.
-They’ll guide you through the application process and prepare you for college academically, socially and personally.
-You’ll choose your own classes based on your individual needs, and learn how to utilize state agencies and disability services, too.
+The College Success@Perkins curriculum includes a full range of classes taught by our experts.
+They’ll guide you through the application process and prepare you for college academically, socially and personally – from individualized counsel on courses you'll need to meet your goals to the tools you'll need to work effectively with state agencies and disability services.

 In addition, you’ll get a head start on your degree by enrolling in a college course at a local university.
 Without the burden of a full course load, you’ll have time to focus on improving your study and organizational skills and practice things like group work and problem sets with support from Perkins educators.

 With a real college course under your belt, you’ll know exactly what to expect when you walk into your first class your freshman year.